simonpicard/simonmyway.com/content/posts/i-learned-dynamic-web-development-by-playing-soccer.md

 ## Lessons learned

-Developing website is exciting as you get a direct feedback.
+Developing websites is exciting as you get a direct feedback.
 Indeed, as soon as you hit save on your editor, you will see your web page update itself and view its result live.
 This is very different from data projects, my main skill.
 For those, the outcomes of your work are typically less tangible as they are more research oriented.
 You will end up with a number, which could have a big impact on your business eventually, but it’s not a live web app where each line leads to a specific element on it.

 For this project, I employed _React_ with _Tailwind_ to handle the page layout, the former managing the _JavaScript_ and the latter the _CSS_.
 The development experience was nice because a single file contains all the components of a web page, i.e., _HTML_, _CSS_ and _JavaScript_.
 Hence, it is convenient as you do not need to modify multiple files to rework a page.
 This is different from the approach I used for this personal blog, where I rely on _Express_ and _EJS_ and have to deal with them in separate files.